gmlang/masterr/_posts/r/2015-04-21-an-easy-way-to-make-ggplot2-plots-ezplot-part1.md

 ![center](/../figs/2015-04-21-an-easy-way-to-make-ggplot2-plots-ezplot-part1/unnamed-chunk-5-4.png)

 I'm the creator of ezplot, if you have any questions, just drop a comment below.
+In addition, I'm writing a book called ezplot: How to Easily Make ggplot2 Graphics for Data Analysis, and it is 20% complete.
+[Take a sneak peek](https://leanpub.com/ezplot) and get notified when the book is published.